yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     ![Run detail of the Azure DevOps pipeline previously created.](media/image22.png "Build Pipeline Run detail")

 1. Enter your subscription ID, Name and get the Service Principal details from **Environment Details -> Service Principal** details tab and then Service Connection name to **Fabrikam-Azure**.
 The value of the Service Principal Id is the same as the Application Id and the Service Principal Key value is the same as the Secret key.
-Once done click on verify and the Save.
+Once done click on verify and Save.

    >**Note**: You can get the subscription name from the Azure portal -> Subscriptions.